canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 When custom development is requiring the use of contracted developers, ensure that the proper rights to the source code are obtained to release as open source in accordance to the [Standard for Publishing Open Source Code](publishing-open-source-code.md).

-## Verify Open Source Software Licence

-All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html) is considered open source software and can be used by GC.

 ## Use Open Source Software Without Modification

 **Using open source software without modification does not require that code be shared back.**